MicrosoftDocs/gestures-docs/articles/overview.md

 ## Creating gestures in Project Prague

 We will now give an example illustrating how to code up a simple gesture using the Project Prague API.

+> [!IMPORTANT]
+> The root namespace for all Project Prague .NET entities is Microsoft.Gestures

 The gesture we will implement is called "RotateRight":

 ![Rotate right FSM](Images\RotateRightFsm.png)